Advertiser Disclosure

 Written by Banks Editorial Team

-Are you approaching retirement age, or have you already retired?
-If your income drops when you retire or have already done so, you may be considering a reverse mortgage to provide the extra cash you need for a more comfortable retirement.
+Are you approaching retirement age, or have already retired?
+If your income drops upon retirement, you may be considering a reverse mortgage to provide the extra cash you need for a more comfortable retirement.
 These home loan products come with some key benefits to consider.
-Still, some downsides must be evaluated to make an informed decision.

 What is a Reverse Mortgage, and How Does It Work?

 A reverse mortgage is a home loan that lets you convert your equity into cash without having to make monthly loan payments.
-Instead, the loan is repaid when you pass away or if you or your heirs decide to sell the home.
+Instead, the reverse mortgage loan is repaid when you pass away, move out, or if you or your heirs decide to sell the home.

-You must be 62 years or older, own the home outright and use it as your primary residence to qualify for a reverse mortgage.
+You must be 62 years or older, own the home, and use it as your primary residence to qualify for a reverse mortgage.
 There are also other eligibility criteria.
-Plus, you’ll be on the hook for homeowners insurance, property taxes and maintenance as long as you remain in the home.
+You’ll be responsible for homeowners insurance, property taxes, and maintenance as long as you remain in the home.

 If you’re eligible for a loan, you can opt to receive a lump sum payment or monthly installments or access the funds through a line of credit that could increase over time (depending on how much you borrow from it).